3D and 4D World Modeling: A Survey: Introduction

-\begin{itemize}[left=0pt] \item \textbf{Why native 3D and 4D matters?} Unlike 2D projections, native 3D/4D signals encode metric geometry, visibility, and motion in the coordinates where physics acts \cite{liang2025lidarcrafter,bian2025dynamiccity}.
-This makes them \textit{first-class carriers} of constraints needed for actionable modeling: multi-view and egocentric consistency, rigid-body and non-rigid kinematics, scene-scale occlusion reasoning, and map/topology adherence.
+Unlike 2D projections, native 3D/4D signals encode metric geometry, visibility, and motion in coordinates where physics acts \cite{liang2025lidarcrafter,bian2025dynamiccity}.
+This makes them \emph{first-class carriers} of constraints needed for actionable modeling: multi-view and egocentric consistency, rigid-body and non-rigid kinematics, scene-scale occlusion reasoning, and map/topology adherence.
 In safety-critical settings, agents must not only produce photorealistic frames but also obey geometry, causality, and controllability; RGB-D, occupancy, and LiDAR provide the inductive bias to satisfy these requirements.
 Sec.~\ref{sec:pre} will formalize these representations and the conditioning signals (\(\mathcal{C}_{\mathrm{geo}}, \mathcal{C}_{\mathrm{act}}, \mathcal{C}_{\mathrm{sem}}\)) we use throughout the survey.